 4 x 8 Trailer Design Details:

 Plans include easy to follow, illustrated instructions and construction options.
 They also include a parts list with suggested places to purchase the components.
 (The pictures show one of the sides options and the ramp.
-Others can be made.)
+Others are possible – we encourage customization.)

 Design options maximize utility and usefulness, and allow trailer customizing for your particular needs.
 Things like sides, a top or tailgate can be added, and are illustrated in the plans.
-Extras bits like a motorcycle stand, a ramp and toolbox mounting (included in the plans) can also be made and added if desired.
+And, if you want, make the extras bits like a motorcycle stand, a ramp and toolbox mounting (also in the plans).

 Utility Trailer Technical Information:

 - Trailer bed size is slightly larger than 4 ft. wide x 8 ft. long.
-Allows 4 x 8 sheet goods (like plywood, drywall, etc.) to be laid flat on the bed.
+Allows 4 x 8 sheet goods (like plywood, drywall, etc.) to lay flat on the bed.

 - Overall length including the tongue is ~150 inches.
 (May vary with options.)

-- Trailer bed height depends on design options and can range from 16 inches up.
+- Trailer bed height depends on options — from 16 inches up.
 (Bed height shown is 19″.)

 - Max load capacity (depending on options) is 2000 lbs.* including the trailer.